isomerpages/moe-huayisec/_the-huayi-experience/Departments/Humanities Department.md

 </li>
 </ul>
 <h4>Key Programmes</h4>
-<h5>Social Studies Issues Investigations</h5>
-<p>In Social Studies Issues Investigations, our Sec 3 students collaboratively
-explore pressing societal issues, such as Singapore's plastic waste management.
-By researching various stakeholders and utilising e-pedagogical tools, students develop their critical thinking skills while deepening their understanding of civic responsibilities.
-This project not only cultivates respect for diverse perspectives but also empowers students to propose collaborative solutions involving both government and non-government bodies.</p>
-<p>Through engaging discussions and initiatives like Issues Investigations,
-we nurture informed and concerned citizens with a global perspective, ready to contribute thoughtfully to society.</p>
-<h5>Historical Investigation</h5>
-<p>Every student will be introduced to the Inquiry-based approach and get
-to participate in a Historical Investigation (HI) project to reconstruct knowledge and answer an important question about the past.
-This approach enables students to inquire into history through the gathering of sources.
-With the sources of information, they exercise historical reasoning to turn these sources into evidence and finally engage in reflective thinking to make sound and well-supported interpretations.
-By engaging students in HI, they will develop into self-directed, critical and reflective thinkers.
-Through this process of inquiry, they will also learn to work collaboratively with others.
-Students will also learn how to conduct research using various National Library Board resource repositories such as Infopedia and NewspaperSG, or play historical board games, in order to experience the significance of past events and how historical evidence is used to reconstruct an understanding of the past.</p>
-<h5>Geographical Inquiry through Fieldwork</h5>
-<p>At the Lower Secondary level, students engage in various authentic learning
-experiences to enhance their awareness of environmental and social issues.
-For example, in studying water issues, Secondary 1 students investigate the impact of human activities on Singapore's waterways through on-site testing and evaluation of water samples collected at Jurong Lake.
-To deepen their understanding of ecosystems, students also embark on investigative journeys documenting their interactions with flora and fauna within the school compound.
-In Secondary 2, students explore the relevance of Geography in their everyday lives through investigative studies conducted at transport hubs (e.g. Jurong East Interchange).</p>
-<p>Such experiential learning continues at the Upper Secondary level with
-field studies conducted as part of the Geography curriculum at Kampong Glam (Tourism Studies), Choa Chu Kang Transport Hub (Everyday Geography), and Science Centre Earth Alive!
-(Tectonic Studies).</p>
-<p>In Geography education within the school, eco-stewardship is emphasised
-as an essential value.
-Lessons incorporate decision-making scenarios where students evaluate environmental policies or analyse the pros and cons of land-use practices.
-Through these exercises, students learn to weigh environmental, economic, and social factors, reinforcing their role as eco-stewards.</p>
-<h5>MOE-NUS Geography Challenge</h5>
-<p>Geography students are given opportunities to participate in competitions
-such as the annual NUS Geography Challenge.
-Through the competition, the participants were given the opportunity to explore the topic of sustainability and Singapore Green Plan 2030 using a geographical lens.
-Also, through gamification, the participants gained insights to the idea of trade-offs, as well as learned how global issues of sustainability can be understood in a fun and interesting way.</p>
+<h5>G1 Humanities: Exploring Our World and Society </h5>
+<p>At the G1 level, students are introduced to the Humanities through exposure
+modules in Geography, History and Literature, apart from Social Studies.
+These modules help students explore how people interact with their environment, understand significant events and issues that shape societies, and appreciate how stories and texts reflect human experiences and emotions.</p>
+<p>Learning in Humanities goes beyond the coursebooks— students engage in
+hands-on activities, discussions, and digital learning experiences that bring the subjects to life.
+Through these experiences, they develop essential 21st-century skills such as critical thinking, empathy, communication, and responsible citizenship, nurturing curious minds ready to understand and contribute to the world around them.</p>
+<p></p>
+<h5>Social Studies Issues Investigations </h5>
+<p>In Social Studies, our Secondary 3 students take on real-world sustainability
+issues through the Issues Investigation project.
+Expanding beyond past topics like plastic waste management, this year’s students explored areas such as energy, water, health and wellbeing, and sustainable urban living.</p>
+<p>Through research, stakeholder analysis, and the use of digital tools,
+students learned to think critically, appreciate diverse perspectives, and propose practical solutions for a more sustainable Singapore.
+These experiences nurture informed and responsible citizens who are ready to contribute meaningfully to society.</p>
+<p></p>
+<h5>History Learning Experiences </h5>
+<p>At the Lower Secondary level, History learning nurtures curiosity and
+critical thinking through inquiry-based and experiential experiences that make the study of the past relevant to students’ lives today.
+Lessons are designed to help students explore historical perspectives, analyse evidence, and reflect on how Singapore’s past shapes its identity and values.</p>
+<p>In Secondary One, students use educational technology tools such as Gemini
+to explore life in Singapore in the 1300s.
+By posing questions, analysing findings, and discussing interpretations, they develop inquiry skills and deepen their appreciation of Singapore’s early history in an engaging and interactive way.</p>
+<p>In Secondary Two, game-based pedagogy brings historical learning to life
+through an in-house designed board game that simulates the political tensions of post-war Singapore.
+Through card mechanics and decision-making tasks, students experience the trade-offs and dilemmas faced by different factions — the British, Communists, and Non-Communists — cultivating historical empathy and understanding of the complexities in Singapore’s road to independence.</p>
+<p>Students undertake Historical Investigations (HI) to examine key questions
+about the past, evaluate sources, and construct evidence-based interpretations.
+As part of their investigations, students engage with authentic historical materials using National Library Board resource repositories such as Infopedia and NewspaperSG, as well as the National Archives’ Oral History Interviews collection.
+These experiences allow them to apply inquiry skills to real-world sources and deepen their appreciation of how evidence is used to reconstruct the past.</p>
+<p>Ultimately, History education in Hua Yi serves as a platform for developing
+civic, global, and cross-cultural literacy, enabling students to make sense of the world around them and contribute thoughtfully as informed citizens in a diverse society.</p>
+<p></p>
+<h5>Geography Learning Experiences: Cultivating Inquiry and Eco-Stewardship</h5>
+<p>At the Lower Secondary level, Geography learning is designed to nurture
+students’ curiosity and deepen their understanding of real-world environmental and social issues.
+Through inquiry-based and authentic learning experiences, students explore the dynamic relationships between people and the environment.</p>
+<p>In Secondary 1, students participate in outdoor geographical investigations
+that develop their spatial awareness and encourage reflection on sustainable actions in their daily lives.
+In Secondary 2, collaborative research projects on housing and transport issues strengthen students’ inquiry, critical thinking, and teamwork skills as they analyse patterns, propose solutions, and appreciate diverse perspectives on sustainable living.</p>
+<p>The experiential learning approach continues at the Upper Secondary level,
+where field studies are conducted as part of the Geography curriculum at key sites such as Choa Chu Kang Transport Hub (Insights into Urban Planning), Bird Paradise (Tourism Studies), and the Science Centre’s Earth Alive! exhibition (Tectonic Studies).</p>
+<p>Across all levels, eco-stewardship is emphasised as a core value in Geography
+education.
+Lessons incorporate decision-making scenarios that challenge students to evaluate environmental policies and analyse the trade-offs involved in addressing current geographical issues.
+Through these exercises, students learn to weigh environmental, economic, and social factors in decision-making — reinforcing their role as responsible and informed eco-stewards.</p>
+<p></p>
+<h5>MOE-NUS Geography Challenge </h5>
+<p>Geography students are given opportunities to participate in national
+competitions such as the annual NUS Geography Challenge (GC), organised by the National University of Singapore’s Department of Geography.
+As part of their preparation, students undergo school-based training sessions that strengthen their geographical concepts, sharpen their analytical skills, and build confidence in applying inquiry-based thinking to current issues.</p>
+<p>Through this competition, students explore themes such as sustainability
+and the Singapore Green Plan 2030 using a geographical lens.
+They also engage in gamified learning experiences that help them understand trade-offs and global sustainability challenges in a fun and meaningful way, while developing critical thinking, problem-solving, and collaborative skills alongside peers from other schools.</p>
+<p></p>
 <h5>History Competitions</h5>
 <p>Our Secondary Two students take part in the Historical Scene Investigation
-and Prove It!
-Contest, both organised by the National Library Board and supported by the Ministry of Education.
-In both inter-school competitions, our students put their historical inquiry and research skills to the test, researching on topics such as past pandemics or the significance of events that happened in Singapore after the Second World War.
-Students will present their findings through creative end products such as animations, videos, posters, or even as a skit.
-They also get the opportunity to hone their public speaking skills by presenting their findings to their schoolmates during morning assembly.
-In 2024, our students clinched the Gold Award (Top 10 Teams) in the Prove It!
-Contest and two teams earned the Silver Award in the Historical Scene Investigation.</p>
+and Prove It! contests, both organised by the National Library Board and supported by the Ministry of Education.
+In these inter-school competitions, students apply their historical inquiry and research skills to investigate topics such as past pandemics or the significance of events that shaped Singapore after the Second World War.
+They present their findings through creative end products such as animations, videos, posters, or skits, and hone their public speaking skills by sharing their work with peers during morning assembly.</p>
-<h5>Humanities Youth Leaders and ECG Programme</h5>
-<p>Our Upper Secondary Humanities students have the opportunity to participate
-in the Humanities Youth Leaders and ECG Programme.
-Through participating in online forums, students get the opportunity to interact with guest speakers who provide deep insights to the skills set important for the 21st century employment landscape.
-Workshops are also conducted to enhance students’ proficiency in technological applications and skills, and students also go on learning journeys which allow them to appreciate the real-world applications of the Humanities.</p>
-<h5>NJC International Humanities Symposium (IHS) (Social Studies)</h5>
+<p>In the Historical Scene Investigation, our students achieved two Silver
+Awards in 2024 and went on to earn one Gold and one Silver Team Award in 2025.
+In the Prove It! contest, our students clinched the Gold Award (Top 10 Teams) in 2024 and followed up with two Silver Awards in 2025, which is a testament to our students’ consistency and growing expertise in historical inquiry.</p>
-<p>Our Upper Secondary Humanities students actively participate in the NJC
+<p>Our Secondary Three students also participated in the annual War &amp;
-International Humanities Symposium (IHS), a platform that showcases their research on vital global issues.
-This initiative explicitly aligns with E21CC principles, fostering civic, global, and cross-cultural competencies.
-By exploring themes such as resource depletion and social inequality, our students engage in critical discussions that enhance their understanding of civic responsibility and global interconnectedness.
-The symposium encourages collaboration with peers from diverse backgrounds, promoting cross-cultural understanding and respect.
-Through their involvement in the IHS, students develop innovative solutions for a sustainable future, empowering them to become informed and proactive citizens ready to effect positive change in their communities and beyond.</p>
+Diplomacy Challenge hosted by Bendemeer Secondary School, a strategy card game of survival and conquest that simulates the experience of governments during the turbulent era of 1918–1945.
+The game challenges students to make political decisions related to invasion, trade, diplomacy, reparations, sanctions, propaganda, and appeasement.
+Closely aligned with the Upper Secondary History syllabus, the competition brings historical concepts to life and deepens students’ engagement with the subject.
+In 2025, our school won the 1st Runner-Up Team Award, with seven students reaching the semi-finals and one finalist in the competition.</p>
+<p>The MOE History Challenge also engages our Secondary Three students in
+the disciplinary thinking of History.
+Through this quiz-based competition, they demonstrate their historical knowledge and apply conceptual understanding across different historical periods.
+The experience strengthens their mastery of key historical concepts while developing confidence in articulating evidence-based arguments.</p>
+<p></p>
+<h5>Voices of Humanities</h5>
+<p>Voices of Humanities (VOH) offers students authentic opportunities to
+connect classroom learning with the real world.
+In 2025, students explored themes such as the Green Economy, AI and Digital Business, and Sustainability, deepening their understanding of how the Humanities relate to Singapore’s future.</p>
+<p>Through factory visits, entrepreneurship workshops, digital marketing
+projects with real startups, eSports broadcasting, and photography competitions, students learned to think critically, communicate confidently, and appreciate diverse perspectives.</p>
+<p></p>
 <p></p>